-In addition to providing uplifting music, K-LOVE has six full-time pastors to give
+In addition to providing uplifting music, K-LOVE has eight full-time pastors to give

 you Christian advice and as you walk through the challenges of life.
 The following